dib-lab/khmer-recipes/006-streaming-sequence-trimming/index.rst

 efficient approach than the ``filter-abund`` script that we published as part of khmer.
-Note that you can use this script on metagenomes and transcriptomes as well by passing in the ``-V`` parameter for variable coverage trimming; we'll talk about that more in another recipe, perhaps.
+Note that you can use this script on metagenomes and transcriptomes as well by passing in the ``-V`` parameter for variable coverage trimming; this is discussed more in :doc:`../007-variable-coverage-trimming/index`__.

 Resources and Links
 ~~~~~~~~~~~~~~~~~~~